 It is important that you keep still and breathe normally.
 Sometimes there may be a delay in starting the radiotherapy.
 This is because the radiographers take an x-ray before treatment to check your position.

 You can't feel the radiotherapy.
 It doesn’t hurt but you might find it uncomfortable to lie still during the treatment.
 The radiotherapy couch can be quite hard.
 You can ask your doctor or specialist nurse if you can take a painkiller half an hour beforehand, if you think it might help.

 You might see an improvement in your symptoms within a few days of starting radiotherapy.
 This can depend on how severe your symptoms are.

 Possible side effects

-- reddening or darkening of the skin in the treatment area
+- reddening or darkening of the skin, or itching in the treatment area

 - feeling sick